Azure/Azure-CloudIntelligence-SolutionAuthoringWorkspace/docs/getting-started.md

 #### One-time setup for Chrome and Firefox

 SAW local is implemented as a ClickOnce Windows application.
-This means you will automatically get latests updates.
+This means you will automatically get latest updates.

 To make sure the application receives all necessarly configuration upon its initial launch, proper ClickOnce support needs to be enabled in *Chrome* and *Firefox*.
 (It works out of the box in *Edge* and *IE*.)